 Top reasons to bet on totals

-What’s more, with over/under wagers, you don’t have to consider as many factors in your pregame research as you would for most other bet types.
+What’s more, with over/under wagers, you don’t have to consider as many factors in your pregame research as you would for most other sports bet types.
 It all comes down to predicting the game’s flow patterns accurately.
 More often than not, looking at the seasonal scoring averages and previous encounters alone will do the trick.

 Bettors usually opt for totals when they believe they can predict the game’s outcome but are on the fence as to which side will win the contest and by how much.
 Betting on totals also comes in handy when you’re not rooting for a particular team or when you favor both teams equally.

 If you’re expecting to see virtuoso offensive performances from both sides, pick the over bet.
-And in those cases when two defensive-oriented teams face off, it may be a good idea to consider the under bet.
+And in those cases when two defensive-oriented teams face-off, it may be a good idea to consider the under bet.

-Betting over/unders in the NFL
+Betting over/under in the NFL

 Totals are one of the three core bets and appear in every sportsbook’s main betting menu.
 Here’s how the odds chart for a typical NFL game looks.
 For explanatory purposes, we’ll use the Super Bowl LII matchup between the New England Patriots and the Philadelphia Eagles.